marrow/interface/README.rst

 As a rather off-colour analogy, consider this conversation:

-* Boyfriend: "We're going to have sex!"
+* Boyfriend: "We're going to have fun!"

 * Girlfriend: "No we're not."